Questions for Learners

 Q Which Apprenticeship programmes do Milltech offer?

-Milltech offers apprenticeship programmes in: - Business & Administration - Customer Service - Light Vehicle Technician - Heavy Vehicle Technician - Vehicle Paint and Body Operations - Vehicle Parts - Team Leading/Management - Sales and Telesales - Learning and Development - Employment Related Services.
+Milltech offers apprenticeship programmes in: - Business & Administration - Customer Service - Light Vehicle Technician - Heavy Vehicle Technician - Vehicle Paint and Body Operations - Vehicle Parts - Team Leading/Management - Sales and Telesales - Learning Standards and Development - Employment Related Services.

 Q How can I apply to join an Apprenticeship programme with Milltech?

 Telephone us on 0191 5100414 and ask for an application form or you can call in and pick one up.
 You can also apply online.
-Connexions in Fawcett Street, Sunderland also have copies of our application forms.

 Q What will happen after I have sent in my application form?

 Once we have received your completed application form you will be invited along to our preview event to see if Milltech can offer you a place on an apprenticeship programme.
-Alternatively some applicants may be offered a place on the Foundation Learning programme.
+Alternatively some applicants may be offered a place on the Traineeship Learning programme.
 This is designed to prepare you for future opportunities.
 You will also be asked to let us know if you have any other additional support needs.
 For example if you have a health problem or disability that could have an effect on your learning programme, or if there are any personal issues that could affect your learning.
 If you tell us about any support needs you may have, we can plan for any additional help or support you will need right from the start.
 We offer additional literacy and numeracy tuition to support learners if necessary while they are following an apprenticeship programme.

 Q What will happen after the preview event ?